WHMCS/developer-docs/hooks-reference/ticket.md

 ## TicketClose

-Executes when a ticket is closed.
+Executes as a ticket is closed.

 #### Parameters